PolideaInternal/airflow/TESTING.rst

     pytest --runtime kubernetes

 Note!
-For convenience and faster search all runtime tests are stored in ``tests.runtime`` package.
+For convenience and faster search, all runtime tests are stored in ``tests.runtime`` package.
 You can speed up collection of tests in this case by:

 .. code-block:: bash